Artan C. Hughes '10, President

-Artan joined the Alumni Association Board of Directors in 2012 after attaining her M.S.W from Wayne State in 2010, served as secretary for the Board and in 2015 began serving in the role of Vice President.
+Artan joined the Alumni Association Board of Directors in 2012 after attaining her M.S.W from Wayne State in 2010, served as secretary for the Board and in 2015 began serving in the role of Vice President until she began her tenure as President in Fall 2017.
 While at Wayne State, she was an active member of the student chapter of Greater Detroit Association of Black Social Workers.
 Community involvement is extremely important to Artan and is exhibited by her active participation in various community organizations.
 Artan is an active member of the House of Prayer and Praise, where she serves on various ministries, a member of the Zeta Phi Beta Sorority Inc. and is a Vice President of the Board for Supreme Transitions, a non-profit organization dedicated to ensuring total self-sufficiency through referral leads.
 Past organization memberships include Michigan Association of School Social Worker, Detroit Association of School Social Workers, and Greater Detroit Association of Black Social Workers.
 Artan is currently a school social worker, working with a diverse population of students.
 Artan's professional goals include the publication of professional journal articles and the establishment of a private practice serving disenfranchised populations.

-Aida-Kai joined the Wayne State University School of Social Work Alumni Association Board in November 2013.
+Aida-Kai joined the Wayne State University School of Social Work Alumni Association Board in November 2013 and began her role as Treasurer in Fall 2017.
 Aida-Kai earned her MSW in 2013 from Wayne State University and her Bachelors of Arts in Social Work from Auburn University in 1997.
 She also earned a MA in Family Studies from Spring Arbor University in 2011.
 Currently, Aida-Kai is a Children's Protective Services Supervisor with the Department of Health and Human Services.
 As a social work professional Aida-Kai's employment has included being a Foster Care Worker, Children's Protective Services Investigator, Parent and Community Advocate, Wrap-Around Worker, and Case Manager.
 Aida-Kai is a Certified Peer Recovery Coach, "Healthy Breather" facilitator with the Asthma and Allergy Foundation, "Love and Logic Parenting" facilitator and Youth Mental Health First Aid USA Instructor.
 In her spare time, Aida-Kai enjoys volunteering and spending time with her family.

 At TechTown Detroit, Regina Ann Campbell serves as the managing director for place-based entrepreneurship.
 She is responsible for the daily operations of TechTown's Blocks business unit, which includes the Retail Boot Camp and SWOT City programs.
 Retail Boot Camp prepares serious entrepreneurs with strong retail concepts for the successful launch of their brick-and-mortar business in a core Detroit commercial district, while SWOT City combines economic development and start-up acceleration strategies to transform historically underserved neighborhoods into vibrant and dense communities.
 She holds a Bachelor of Science from Western Michigan University, a Master of Social Work from Wayne State University, a Master of Urban Planning from the University of Michigan and as of December 2015 a Masters of Business Administration from the University of Phoenix.
 Regina is was a Wayne State University Detroit Revitalization Fellow Cohort I. She is also a graduate of Inforum Michigan's InGAGE entrepreneurial program and is a member of Delta Sigma Theta Sorority, Inc.; Jack and Jill of America, Inc.; Wayne State University School of Social Work Alumni Board, Treasurer and Fundraising Community; Wayne State University HIGH Program Advisory Board; and the Merrill Palmer Skillman Institute Urban Healthy Families Advisory Board; My Sisters KEYpers Board of Directors.
 Regina values people as the most important resource, relationships are at the core of progress.